conveyal/analysis-backend/README.md

 Once you have configured `analysis.properties` and started mongo locally, build the application with `mvn package` and start it with `java -Xmx2g -jar target/analysis.jar`

-You can then follow the instructions to get the [analysis-ui frontend](https://github.com/conveyal/analysis-ui) started with `yarn start`.
-If you want to avoid starting the frontend yourself, the default value of `frontend-url` will use a prebuilt copy of the frontend provided by Conveyal, but there are no guarantees this version of the frontend will be compatible with the version of analysis-backend you are using.
+Next, follow the instructions to start the [analysis-ui frontend](https://github.com/conveyal/analysis-ui) .
+Once that is running, you should be able to log in without authentication (using the frontend URL, e.g. http://localhost:9966).
+Note that the default value of the analysis-backend `frontend-url` variable is a prebuilt copy of the frontend that relies on Conveyal's authentication setup; in general this will not work with local installations, so this value should be ignored.

 ## Creating a development environment